Glossary

 Project partner

-See also Project applicant, Project participants, Lead partner and Observer.
+See also Project participants, Partnership agrement.

 Project proposal

-See also Project idea.
+See also Project idea, Selection procedure.

 Regional policy of the EU